unrealwork/axibase-collector/job-autostart.md

 ## Overview

-To automatically start a job, use Collector parameters:
+To automatically start a job, use the following Collector parameters:

 **Name** | **Description**
 ----- | -----
 `-job-enable` | Enable specified job by name.
 Support job names separated by comma.
-`-job-path` | Import job from specified file or HTTP(s) content.
+`-job-path` | Import a job from a specified file or HTTP(s) content.
 Support files separated by comma.
 If `job-enable` parameter is not defined, ALL jobs in the file will be started.

 ## Autostart Pre-configured Job